crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

-From that unit test, the model will be able to generate any code variant that satisfies the assertions (e.g.):
+From that prompt, the model will be able to generate any code variant that satisfies the assertions (e.g.):

 ```swift
 struct Adder {